fishinthecalculator/sops-guix/README.md

 uid           [ unknown] root (Imported from SSH) <root@localhost>
 ```

 By setting `generate-key?` to `#t` in `sops-service-configuration` a GPG key will be automatically derived for you from your system's `/etc/ssh/ssh_host_rsa_key` and added to the configured keyring.
 It is *discouraged* to do so and you are more than encouraged to autonomously provide a key in your configured keyring.
+While having `sops-guix` generate a keypair on your behalf is easier, you have less control on the key.
+For example some could have a requirement to rotate the key periodically.
+You can certainly enable it once, deploy your configuration, turn it off and handling it from there, but it may not be the best default choice in every case.

 ### Adding secrets to your `operating-system` record